-B. Drug Enforcement Administration
+5.2 Drug Enforcement Administration

-1. Controlled substances and listed chemicals
+5.2.1 Controlled substances and listed chemicals

 1. The system of import permits, declarations, notices, and quotas is designed to restrict the importation of controlled substances and listed chemicals to that quantity necessary to meet the medical, scientific or other legitimate needs of the United States, and to monitor the handlers of such substances.
-The system also establishes a method by which the United States can meet its international treaty obligations under the 1961 UN Single Convention Treaty on Narcotic Drugs, the 1971 UN Convention on Psychotropic Substances, and the 1988 UN Convention Against the Illicit Traffic in Narcotic Drugs and Psychotropic Substances.
+The system also establishes a method by which the United States can meet its international treaty obligations under the 1961 UN Single Convention on Narcotic Drugs, the 1971 UN Convention on Psychotropic Substances, and the 1988 UN Convention Against the Illicit Traffic in Narcotic Drugs and Psychotropic Substances.

-DEA serves as the U.S. competent authority for the regulatory provisions associated with the above three international conventions and is responsible for collecting data and preparing standard yearly statistical reports regarding the manufacture, import/export, and consumption of drugs and chemicals regulated by the conventions.
+The Drug Enforcement Administration (DEA) serves as the United States competent authority for the regulatory provisions associated with the above three international conventions and is responsible for collecting data and preparing standard yearly statistical reports regarding the manufacture, import/export, and consumption of drugs and chemicals regulated by the conventions.

-- 2. In order to import any controlled substance, or List I chemical, the importer must apply to the Drug Enforcement Administration (DEA) for registration as an importer.
+- 2. In order to import any controlled substance, or List I chemical or drug product containing ephedrine, pseudoephedrine, or phenylpropanolamine, the importer must apply to the DEA for registration as an importer.
 The registration application must be approved by the DEA and is issued annually.
-Upon registration approval, prior to importation, the registered importer must: - (a) apply for and receive a permit to import any Schedule I or Schedule II, or any narcotic controlled substance in Schedules III, IV, or V or any non-narcotic controlled substance in Schedule III which the Administrator has specifically designated by regulation in Title 21, Code of Federal Regulations, Section 1312.30 or any non-narcotic controlled substance in Schedule IV or V which is also listed in Schedule I or II of the Convention on Psychotropic Substances; or - (b) submit a specific import declaration per shipment for all non-narcotic controlled substances in Schedules III, IV or V. The list of basic classes of controlled substances covered under the authority of the Controlled Substances Act is listed in Title 21, Code of Federal Regulations, Part 1308; or - (c) notify the Administrator of DEA not later than 15-days in advance prior to importation of any listed chemical.
+Upon registration approval and prior to each importation the registered importer must: - (a) Apply for and receive a permit to import any Schedule I or Schedule II controlled substance, or any narcotic controlled substance in Schedules III, IV, or V or any non-narcotic controlled substance in Schedule III which the Administrator has specifically designated by regulation in Title 21, Code of Federal Regulations, Section 1312.30 or any non-narcotic controlled substance in Schedule IV or V which is also listed in Schedule I or II of the Convention on Psychotropic Substances; or - (b) Submit an import declaration for all non-narcotic controlled substances in Schedules III, IV, or V, excluding those described in paragraph (a) above.
+(The list of basic classes of controlled substances covered under the authority of the Controlled Substances Act is listed in Title 21, Code of Federal Regulations, Part 1308); or - (c) Notify the Administrator of the DEA not later than 15-days in advance prior to importation of any listed chemical that meets or exceeds the threshold quantities set by regulation or is a listed chemical for which no threshold has been established.
 Substances defined as listed chemicals under the authority of the Controlled Substances Act are contained in Title 21, Code of Federal Regulations, Part 1310.
-Advanced notice may be waived under certain circumstances as outlined in Title 21, Code of Federal Regulations, Part 1313.12(c).
+Advanced notice may be waived under certain circumstances as outlined in Title 21, Code of Federal Regulations, Section 1313.12(c).

-Other than opium, poppy straw, concentrate of poppy straw or coca leaf, no Schedule I or II substance, or narcotic substance in Schedule III, IV or V may be imported unless the Attorney General finds (a) an emergency exists in which domestic supplies are inadequate; (b) competition among domestic manufacturers is inadequate and will not be rendered adequate by the registration of additional manufacturers; or (c) in any case in which the Attorney General finds that such controlled substance is in limited quantities exclusively for scientific, analytical, or research uses.
+Crude opium, poppy straw, concentrate of poppy straw or coca leaves may be imported in such amounts as the Attorney General finds to be necessary to provide for medical, scientific, or other legitimate purposes.
+Controlled substances in Schedule I or II, or narcotic substances in Schedule III, IV or V may be imported if the Attorney General finds it to be necessary to provide for the medical, scientific, or other legitimate needs of the United States (a) during an emergency in which domestic supplies are found by the Attorney General to be inadequate; (b) in any case in which the Attorney General finds that competition among domestic manufacturers is inadequate and will not be rendered adequate by the registration of additional manufacturers; or (c) in any case in which the Attorney General finds that such controlled substance is in limited quantities exclusively for scientific, analytical, or research uses.